 Impact is a private UK oil and gas exploration company with assets located offshore South Africa and West Africa.
 Impact acquired its first asset, the Tugela South Exploration Right, offshore South Africa in 2011 and has subsequently expanded its asset base across the offshore margins of South and West Africa.
 It has since partnered with ExxonMobil and Statoil (South Africa), CNOOC (AGC - between Senegal and Guinea Bissau) and Total S.A.
 (Namibia and South Africa).
-On February 14, 2020, Impact announced a capital raise, in which the Company participated, investing approximately \$12.0 million, acquiring 45,000,000 shares, increasing the Company's ownership interest in Impact from approximately 29.9% at December 31, 2019 to approximately 32.2% at March 31, 2020.
+On February 14, 2020, Impact announced a capital raise, in which the Company participated, investing approximately \$12.0 million, acquiring 45,000,000 shares, increasing the Company's ownership interest in Impact from approximately 29.9% at December 31, 2019 to approximately 32.0% at June 30, 2020.
+Impact's drilling program for this year includes the Venus-1 exploration well on the offshore Block 2913B.
+The well is expected to spud during the last quarter of 2020.